 Together with my visit in Landivisiau these were three nice days in Bretagne.

-To finish I want to thank the public affairs Officer from Lanvéoc-Poulmic for arranging the visit at the spotters afternoon
+To finish I want to thank the public affairs Officer from Lanvéoc-Poulmic for arranging the visit for the spotters afternoon.

 Cimetière de marin de bateaux, Landévennec.